-ATHENS-LIMESTONE COUNTY PUBLIC LIBRARY 5

-Purpose and Operations 5

-Sources of Information 5

-GOVERNANCE AND OVERSIGHT 5

-Materials Selection 6

-SPECIAL AGE LEVEL CONSIDERATIONS FOR CHILDREN AND YOUNG ADULTS 6

-GIFTS OF MONEY, BOOKS AND OTHER LIBRARY MATERIALS 7

-LIBRARY SPONSORED ACTIVITIES 7

-EXPENDITURES TO THE AMERICAN LIBRARY ASSOCIATION 7

-CHILDREN ON LIBRARY PREMISES 7

-Volunteers 7

-COMMUNITY SERVICE WORKERS 8

-PHOTOCOPYING MATERIALS 8

-DISPLAY OF COMMUNITY INFORMATION 8

-HARASSMENT 9

-OTHER FORMS OF HARASSMENT 9

-PRIVACY OF CIRCULATION RECORDS AND LIBRARY USE 10

-LIBRARY RULES OF CONDUCT 10

-COMPUTER USE AND INTERNET SAFETY POLICY 11

-ACCESS TO INAPPROPRIATE MATERIALS 12

-INAPPROPRIATE NETWORK USAGE 12

-SUPERVISION AND MONITORING 12

-Rules Governing Use 13

-DISCLAIMERS 14

-ADOPTION 15

-MEDIA RELATIONS POLICY 15

-NEWSGATHERING IN THE LIBRARY 16

-PHOTOGRAPHY AND VIDEO OR AUDIO RECORDING IN THE LIBRARY 16

-PHOTOGRAPHY OR RECORDING BY THE LIBRARY 16

-PHOTOGRAPHY OR RECORDING BY MEMBERS OF THE PUBLIC OR THE MEDIA 17
+ATHENS-LIMESTONE COUNTY PUBLIC LIBRARY1

+PURPOSE AND OPERATIONS ;

+Sources of Information ;

+GOVERNANCE AND OVERSIGHT ;

+CHILDREN ON LIBRARY PREMISES ;

+MATERIALS SELECTION ì

+CRITERIA FOR SELECTION OF MATERIALS FOR MINORS ì

+LIBRARY DISPLAY POLICY ,

+GIFTS OF MONEY, BOOKS AND OTHER LIBRARY MATERIALS )

+LIBRARY SPONSORED ACTIVITIES )

+Volunteers )

+COMMUNITY SERVICE WORKERS )

+DISPLAY OF COMMUNITY INFORMATION )

+HARASSMENT )

+OTHER FORMS OF HARASSMENT I

+PRIVACY OF CIRCULATION RECORDS AND LIBRARY USE11 1

+LIBRARY RULES OF CONDUCT )

+COMPUTER USE AND INTERNET SAFETY POLICY (Adopted May 2004)12 )

+ACCESS TO INAPPROPRIATE MATERIALS }

+INAPPROPRIATE NETWORK USAGE13 }

+SUPERVISION AND MONITORING }

+Rules Governing Use !

+DISCLAIMERS ;

+ADOPTION ì

+MEDIA RELATIONS POLICY ,

+NEWSGATHERING IN THE LIBRARY }

+PHOTOGRAPHY AND VIDEO OR AUDIO RECORDING IN THE LIBRARY }

+PHOTOGRAPHY OR RECORDING BY THE LIBRARY ;

+PHOTOGRAPHY OR RECORDING BY MEMBERS OF THE PUBLIC OR THE MEDIA )

+Library History 1

+BOARD OF TRUSTEES, GOVERNANCE AND OVERSIGHT )

+AUTHORITY AND APPOINTMENT )

+Policy adopted by the Board of Trustees on May 14, 2024, rev. December 5, 2024 Athens-Limestone County Public Library